seleniumticketscdn/Saavan-Privacy-Policy-And-Terms/README.md

 **7. Contact Us**

-If you have any questions or concerns about this privacy policy or the use of Runic Bot, please feel free to contact us through Runic bot support server..
+If you have any questions or concerns about this privacy policy or the use of Saavan Bot, please feel free to contact us through Runic bot support server..

-By using Runic Bot, you consent to the practices outlined in this privacy policy.
+By using Saavan Bot, you consent to the practices outlined in this privacy policy.
 It is essential to review this policy periodically to stay informed about how we are protecting your data and improving our services.